josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧠_bureaucratic_fast_thinking_harm.md

-# 🧠 System 1 Governance — Bureaucratic Fast-Thinking and Reputational Harm
+# 🧠 Bureaucratic Fast-Thinking and Reputational Harm
 **First created:** 2025-11-10 | **Last updated:** 2025-11-10
 *Reflex as policy ⸺ speed as virtue.*